scerreto/gulp_skeleton/readme.md

 <br>
 Js documentation <a href="https://developer.mozilla.org/it/">https://developer.mozilla.org</a> , <a href="https://www.w3schools.com/js/default.asp"> https://www.w3schools.com/js/default.asp </a>
 <br>
-This repo contains a skeleton for a single page web site, and a series of javascript exercises.

 - main.js : exercise for funzioni page
 - menu.js : menu management